-· General layout rules:
+General layout rules:

-- Each touch object should be a regular rectangular shape in terms of the lines it uses. - Although each touch object must use a contiguous block of X or Y lines, there can be gaps between the blocks of X and Y lines used for the different touch objects
+- Each touch object should be a regular rectangular shape in terms of the lines it uses, even if individual nodes are missing on the touchscreen. - If a non-rectangular touchscreen is required, the Ignore Nodes T141 and Ignore Nodes Controller T145 objects can be used to exclude missing nodes from touch measurements. - Although each touch object must use a contiguous block of X or Y lines, there can be gaps between the blocks of X and Y lines used for the different touch objects

-Additional layout rules for Multiple Touch Touchscreen T100:
+• Additional layout rules for Multiple Touch Touchscreen T100:

-- The Multiple Touch Touchscreen T100 object must start at (X0, Y0) - The Multiple Touch Touchscreen T100 object cannot share an X or Y line with another touch object (for example, a Key Array T15) if self capacitance measurements are enabled.
-Note that sharing of X or Y lines is allowed for mutual capacitance only designs, but this is not recommended for compatibility reasons. - The touchscreen must contain a minimum of 3 X lines.
-If Dual X Drive is enabled for use in the Noise Suppression T72 object, the minimum is 4 X lines. - The touchscreen must contain a minimum of 3 Y lines. - Self Capacitance touchscreens must have an even number of Y lines if low frequency compensation is used.
+- The Multiple Touch Touchscreen T100 object must start at (X0, Y0). - The Multiple Touch Touchscreen T100 object cannot share an X or Y line with another touch object (for example, a Key Array T15) if self capacitance measurements are enabled.
+Note that sharing of X or Y lines is allowed for mutual capacitance only designs, but this is not recommended for compatibility reasons. - The touchscreen must contain a minimum of 3 X lines for mutual capacitance measurements.
+If Dual X Drive is enabled for use in the Noise Suppression T72 object, the minimum is 4 X lines. - If self capacitance measurements are enabled in the Acquisition Configuration T8 object, the touchscreen must contain a minimum of 10 X lines. - The touchscreen must contain a minimum of 3 Y lines. - Self Capacitance touchscreens must have an even number of Y lines if low frequency compensation is used.